GuanceCloud/datakit/internal/export/doc/zh/datakit-helm.md

       log_level: info

       # @param http_listen - string
-      # It supports specifying the network card bound to the Datakit HTTP service in the installation phase (default localhost)
+      # It supports specifying the network card bound to the DataKit HTTP service in the installation phase (default localhost)
       http_listen: 0.0.0.0:9529

     image: